chaosprint/QuaverSeries/README.md

 >> adsr 0.01 0.1 0 _
 >> amp 0.3
 ```

+But there will be a better way to do it, which we will explain later.

 ## Synth

 Currently, there are only a few available synths, including ```sawtooth```, ```square```, ```membrane```, ```fm```, ```brown```, ```white```, ```pluck```.
 No parameter after the synth can be edited, which we will update soon.